10 Causal estimands

 ATE Full population

-Should we decide whether to have extra magic hours all mornings to change the wait time for Seven Dwarfs Mine Train between 5-6pm?
+Should we have Extra Magic Hours all mornings to change the wait time for Seven Dwarfs Mine Train between 5–6 P.M.?

 Should a specific policy be applied to all eligible observations?